Dawson Mercer: International play

-Mercer made his international debut with the Canadian national junior team at the 2020 World Junior Ice Hockey Championships in Ostrava, winning a gold medal.
-He rejoined Team Canada for 2021 World Junior Ice Hockey Championships, held in a bubble in Edmonton as a result of the onset of the COVID-19 pandemic.
+Mercer made his international debut with the Canadian national junior team at the 2020 World Junior Championships, winning a gold medal.
+He rejoined Canada for 2021 World Junior Championships, held in a bubble in Edmonton as a result of the onset of the COVID-19 pandemic.
 They reached the final for a second consecutive year, but were defeated by the United States.
 Mercer reflected that the experience of a tournament with no fans in the arena was a "unique situation," one that he felt was "going to be remembered in history."

-Following the 2021–22 NHL regular season, with the Devils failing to qualify for the 2022 Stanley Cup playoffs, Mercer accepted an invitation to make his senior national team debut at the 2022 IIHF World Championship.
+Following the 2021–22 NHL regular season, with the Devils failing to qualify for the 2022 Stanley Cup playoffs, Mercer accepted an invitation to make his senior national team debut at the 2022 World Championship.
 He was one of the most effective faceoff men in the tournament, helping Canada reach the event final.
 They were defeated by Finland, taking the silver medal.
-Two years later, Mercer rejoined Team Canada for the 2024 IIHF World Championship.
+Two years later, Mercer rejoined Canada for the 2024 World Championship.